Member states of the Arab League

 The Arab League has 22 member states.
-It was founded in Cairo in March 1945 with seven members, namely the Kingdom of Egypt, the Kingdom of Iraq, Lebanon, Saudi Arabia, the Syrian Republic, Transjordan, (Note: Jordan from 1949.) and North Yemen.
+It was founded in Cairo, Egypt, in March 1945 with seven members, namely the Kingdom of Egypt, the Kingdom of Iraq, Lebanon, Saudi Arabia, the Syrian Republic, Transjordan, (Note: Jordan from 1949.) and North Yemen.
 (Note: Later became Yemen after its unification with South Yemen from 1990.)
 Membership increased during the second half of the 20th century.
 Seven countries have observer status.
 The headquarters are located in Cairo, Egypt.